unitaryfund/mitiq/docs/source/01_guide/01_guide_05-error-mitigation.rst

 Why is quantum error mitigation important
 -----------------------------------------

-The noisy intermediate scale quantum computing (NISQ) era is charactherized by short or medium-depth circuits and noise affecting operations, state preparation, and measurement :cite:`Preskill_2018_Quantum`.
+The noisy intermediate scale quantum computing (NISQ) era is characterized by short or medium-depth circuits and noise affecting operations, state preparation, and measurement :cite:`Preskill_2018_Quantum`.